Congratulations on getting a pet! You’re in for a journey.

 In the beginning, we recommend keeping your puppy on its initial food to avoid an upset stomach.
 Once your puppy is comfortable with its new home, slowly introducing different food will be easy as pie.
 We recommend you stick to a puppy feeding schedule.

-You might want to add Purina’s Natural Puppy Food to your new puppy shopping checklist.
+You might want to add Purina’s Natural Puppy Food from Amazon to your new puppy shopping checklist.
 It’s preferred by many pet owners and contains real chicken.

 Even big doggos start small, here are some of the best large breed puppy foods.

 These will come in handy when training your puppy, as they’re a great incentive.
 Besides, it will help build the bond between you two.

 Treats should be soft, easy to chew, and low in calories.
 Talk to your vet about recommendations, as it depends on your dog’s breed, size, and stage of life.

 Treats shouldn’t make up more than 10% of your dog’s diet.